jaanos/gap-graphs/README.md

   * affine polar graphs VNO<sup>±</sup>(2e, q)
 * Sporadic and other named distance-regular graphs:
   * the Heawood graph with intersection array {3, 2, 2; 1, 1, 3}
+  * the skeleton of the cube with intersection array {3, 2, 1; 1, 2, 3}
   * the skeleton of the icosahedron with intersection array {5, 2, 1; 1, 2, 5}
   * the Sylvester graph with intersection array {5, 4, 2; 1, 1, 4}
   * the Perkel graph with intersection array {6, 5, 2; 1, 1, 3}